Nvidia GeForce RTX 3050 review: A truly modern GPU for the masses (hopefully)

 GeForce RTX 3050 specs, features and price

 The GeForce RTX 3050 uses a pared-back version of the GA106 GPU found in the RTX 3060.
 As such, it packs much beefier specs than the GTX 1650 Nvidia uses in the spec comparison chart below.
-(It's also worth noting that the GTX 1650 launched at $150, a full $100 less than the RTX 3050.)
+(It's also worth noting that the GTX 1650 launched at US$150, a full US$100 less than the RTX 3050.)

 Nvidia